This information explains Candida auris (C. auris), including how it spreads and how it’s treated.Back to top

 Be sure to do the following at home:

-- Wash your hands often with soap and water, especially after using the bathroom.
+- Wash your hands often with soap and water for at least 20 seconds, especially after using the bathroom.

 - Wash your hands after having contact with blood, urine, or drainage from a wound.